 This section requires a list of any peer reviews conducted of another inspector general during the reporting period, including a list of any outstanding recommendations made from any previous peer reviews.
-During this reporting period, our office performed a peer review of the Peace Corps Office of Inspector General for the year ended September 30, 2022.
-We issued our report to the Acting Inspector General of the Peace Corps on March 27, 2023.
+No peer review was conducted by our office during this reporting period.